 Bonus tips for tipping your hairdresser

 Want to make your tips extra special?
-Toth provides these bonus tips for tipping your hairstylist:
+Toth offers these suggestions:

 - There’s no wrong way to give a tip.
-You can leave cash, write a personal check, utilize apps like Venmo and PayPal, give the tip in person or in an envelope, a holiday card or a handwritten card, or simply leave it at the front desk for the hairdresser to pick up.
+You can leave cash, write a personal check, utilize apps like Venmo and PayPal, give the tip in person or in an envelope (or a handwritten card), or simply leave it at the front desk for the hairdresser to pick up.

 - You can make tipping as fun and personal as you’d like.
 Some people leave cute messages or inside jokes on their tip envelopes, or even draw funny doodles.
-Toth says there’s a client who always tips using only $2 bills!
+Toth has a client who always tips using only $2 bills.

-- Some of the best tips include referring your hairdresser to new clients, giving them social media shout-outs, writing them excellent Google and Yelp reviews, and continuing to come back as a loyal client.
+- In addition to giving cash, think outside the box for an extra-thoughtful thank-you.
+Some of the best tips include referring your hairdresser to new clients, giving them social media shout-outs, writing them excellent reviews on Google and Yelp, and continuing to come back as a loyal client.